Period Upholstery Projects

 The upholstery seen on the sofa is not original or period appropriate.

-The fabric for the restoration will be woven using a blend of custom spun Coopworth wool and Mohair.
+The fabric for the restoration was woven using a blend of custom spun Coopworth wool and mohair.
 The yarn is glossy and strong to produce a durable upholstery fabric.

-The design for the fabric is Pattern 207 taken from the Norwich Worsted Pattern Book, 1785-1831 and is seen below in a digital mock-up.
+The design for the fabric is Pattern 207 taken from the Norwich Worsted Pattern Book, 1785-1831.

-The yarn will be small batch dyed by Liam Blackburn, woven by Upper Canada Weaving and upholstered by Johnathan O’Neill.
+The yarn was small batch dyed by Liam Blackburn, woven by Upper Canada Weaving and upholstered by Johnathan O’Neill.

 Upholstery Fabric for a Gothic Revival Settee

-This Gothic Revival Settee will be on display in Flynn House, Black Creek Pioneer Village, Toronto in the spring of 2020.
+This Gothic Revival Settee is on display in Flynn House, Black Creek Pioneer Village, Toronto.

 The fabric for this settee is based on a herringbone and satin striped fabric on a sofa in the collection of Black Creek Pioneer Village.
-The sofa has provenance to the Merritt family of St. Catharines.
+The sofa with the satin stripe has provenance to the Merritt family of St. Catharines.

-The yarn was custom spun at Wellington Fibres in Elora using Coopworth wool for luster and strength and mohair for softness and luxury.
+The yarn was custom spun at Wellington Fibres in Elora using Coopworth wool and mohair.
 The Coopworth wool is sourced to Woolley’s Lambs in Simcoe and the Mohair, from Wellington Fibres in Elora.

-The yarn was small batch dyed in two shades of indigo by Liam Blackburn of Made by Liam; the fabric was woven by Deborah at Upper Canada Weaving and the settee was upholstered by Johnathan O’Neill.
+The yarn was small batch dyed in two shades of indigo by Liam Blackburn of Iron Cauldron Colour Works; the fabric was woven by Deborah at Upper Canada Weaving and the settee was upholstered by Johnathan O’Neill.